alovajs/alovajs.github.io/tutorial/server/strategy/retry.md

 :::

-Request retry strategy, you can use it for important requests.
+The request retry strategy lets you retry failed requests.
+Use it for important requests.

 ## Features